ekamperi/ekamperi.github.io/_posts/2020-12-20-tensorflow-custom-training-loops.md

 {% endraw %}
 {% endhighlight %}

 Here comes the custom training loop.
-The important thing to notice is the `tf.GradientTape[]` context.
-Every operation that is performed on the input inside this context is recorded by Tensorflow for automatic differentiation purposes.
+What is essential in the following code is the `tf.GradientTape[]` context.
+Every operation that is performed on the input inside this context is recorded by Tensorflow.
+We will then use this record for automatic differentiation.

 {% highlight python %}
 {% raw %}